 1. Your first step will be to just get in contact.
-We’d love to hear about your project (priority will be given to those who fill out all fields and provide a synopsis of the story).
+We’d love to hear about your project.

-3. We will chat through the process, timeline and contract terms and a paid instalment will be made upon signature of the contract.
+3. We will chat through the process, timeline and contract terms and a paid instalment will be made upon signature of a ghostwriter for hire agreement.
 Around this time you will have met a number of the LGC team.